-Course Requirements.
-Students are required to exhibit mastery of the basic sequences- Classical Mechanics, Electromagnetic Theory, Quantum Mechanics, Mathematical Physics, and Statistical Physics.
-A minimum of 12 quarter courses including 211, 212A, 213A-B, 214A, 215A-B, 223, at least two other courses numbered between 200 and 259, and two other courses approved by the graduate advisor, must be passed with a grade of B or better.
-Students are strongly encouraged to take Physics 211, 212A, 213A-B, 214A, 215A-B, and 223 in their first year of study.
+Students are required to exhibit mastery of the basic sequences-Classical Mechanics, Electromagnetic Theory, Quantum Mechanics, Mathematical Physics, and Statistical Physics.
+Students who do not have a prior Master's degree (or other equivalent degree) in Physics from UCI or another institution must take a minimum of 11 quarter courses including 211, 212A, 213A, 214A, 215A-B, at least one of the two courses 213B or 240C, at least two other courses numbered between 200 and 259, and two other courses approved by the graduate advisor, must be passed with a grade of B or better.
+Students are strongly encouraged to take Physics 211, 212A, 213A, 214A, 215A-B, and either 213B or 240C in their first year of study.
 It is expected that students, having selected a research specialty, will ordinarily take the core courses in that subject in their second year of study.
-Students pursuing research in elementary particle physics ordinarily complete Physics 215C during their first year and Physics 234A-B-C and 235A-B during their second year.
+Students pursuing research in elementary particle physics ordinarily complete Physics 234A-B-C and 235A-B during their second year.
 Students pursuing research in plasma physics ordinarily complete Physics 239A during their first year and Physics 239B-C-D their second year; Physics 249 is also recommended.
-Students pursuing research in condensed-matter physics ordinarily take Physics 238A-B-C during their second year; Physics 133 should be taken in the first year by those students who have not had an equivalent course.
-Students pursuing research in astrophysics/cosmology ordinarily complete Physics 240A during spring of their first year; 240B, C in their second year; and one or more of Physics 241A, B, C, D in their second or subsequent years.
-Students interested in medical imaging should take Physics 233 in the second year.
+Students pursuing research in condensedmatter physics ordinarily take Physics 238A-B-C during their second year; Physics 133 should be taken in the first year by those students who have not had an equivalent course.
+Students pursuing research in astrophysics/cosmology ordinarily complete Physics 240A during spring of their first year; 240B-C in their second year; and one or more of Physics 241B-C-D in their second or subsequent years. interested in medical imaging should take Physics 233A-B-C in the second year.
 Students pursuing research in biological physics should take Physics 230A-B in the second year.